types of bathroom tiles — and how to choose

 ceramic

-if you picture classic subway tile in your new bathroom, ceramic could be for you. ceramic tile is clay-based and kiln-fired, making it exceptionally durable. glazed white ceramic tile, in particular, lends a classic feel while also being easy to clean — a major perk in kid-friendly bathrooms.
+if you picture classic subway tile in your new bathroom, ceramic could be for you. ceramic tile is clay-based and kiln-fired, making it exceptionally durable. glazed white ceramic tile, in particular, lends a classic feel. ceramic tile for shower walls is especially popular in kid-friendly bathrooms since it’s easy to clean.

 white subway tile is just the start. hand-painted and artisanally shaped ceramic tiles like those in our maiolica de delft and fornace brioni + cristina celestino collections can add a playful touch to your space. then you have artistic unglazed options that lend even more color and texture. and we haven’t even gotten to unique tile layouts and grout colors.